 9/12 • BURGER & SUSHI (google map link) – Hawaiian Monarch

 Great hole-in-the-wall place!
 Surprisingly large menu, small interior space.
-If you need something salty get the lomi lomi salmon.
+I definitely recommend their lomi lomi salmon if you need something salty.

 10/12 • CINNAMON’S (google map link) – Ilikai

 Yum.
-You (dear brother) have probably eaten at a Cinnamon’s before, but this one is still worth noting for a solid meal.
+You’ve eaten at a Cinnamon’s before, but this one is still worth noting for a solid meal.
 I like their macadamia roll with a mimosa.

 12/12 • H&M (google map link) – Waikiki Business Plaza

 Standard H&M, just good to know where one is in case you need more shorts.
-I didn’t tell you about that one time in Chicago where my shoe fell apart and I shopped in my socks in H&M, and walked out in shoes like a normal person.
-It happened.
+Remind me to tell you about that one time in Chicago where my shoe fell apart and I shopped in my socks (in H&M), yet walked out wearing shoes like a normal person.